-Katherine Lu's Portfolio
+Katherine Lu's Project

 “I sought a new career direction in UX/UI Design because it merges my creative and analytical skills.
 I am deeply interested in what motivates people, and am prone to thinking about and explaining concepts visually.
 UX Design motivates me to incorporate the skillset I’ve developed working in HR and workshop facilitation with my creative and artistic skills, so it feels like satisfying work that represents who I am”

 Here is one of the projects she worked on during the program.

 RALLY - language learning app

 BRIEF Language learning apps and tools are so accessible nowadays that it’s easy to find many people currently “learning a language.”
 These tools, however, lack a vital component of learning — immersion.

 GOAL I wanted to design a product that provides a way for people to learn a foreign language through practical lessons and conversation practice with live video chat.